THIS TEXT IS BUT A BEGINNING ...

 The object role of the single person in opposition to the relations of production (production of surplus value – destruction of life) is experienced subjectively as a subject role.
 This contradiction becomes a substantial one and becomes manifest within the quality of illness, pressure of suffering.

 In the sick person there is represented the contradiction between illness as a protest (= life expression) and the inhibition of this protest.
-This contradiction is to be unfolded towards the new quality of becoming conscious of one's role as an object, being a single and isolated person within the process of production and destruction in capitalism.
+This contradiction is to be unfolded towards the new quality of becoming conscious of one's role as an object, of being a single and isolated person within the process of production and destruction in capitalism.

 21. Multi-focal expansionism - "Focus"